-(d) If an out is not taken in the appropriate inning(s) any runs scored in that inning will not count.
+- (d) If an out is not taken in the appropriate inning(s) any runs scored in that inning will not count.
 A protest does not have to be lodged for the runs to be removed.
-The manager of the team at bat is responsible for calling time when they reach the end of the batting order and informing the umpire that they have to take an out.

-(e) MID-SEASON ADDITIONS - Players who wish to enter the season after the first game must inform the sports office and pay a league fee.
+The manager of the team at bat is responsible for calling time when they reach the end of the batting order and informing the umpire that they have to take an out. - (e) MID-SEASON ADDITIONS Players who wish to enter the season after the first game must inform the sports office and pay a league fee.
 They will be put on a 'waiting list' at the Sports Office and may enter the league if there is an injury to an equally rated player.
-A member of the rating committee will assign a rating.
+A member of the rating committee or a group of no less than three managers will assign a rating.
 This season there will be a mid-season manager's meeting and waiting list players may be added directly at that time.
-The drafting of these players will begin with the lowest point team in the standings and worked up from there.

-(f) QUITING A TEAM - If a player decides to no longer play for a team, then this player is considered to be quitting.
+The drafting of these players will begin with the lowest point team in the standings and worked up from there. - (f) QUITING A TEAM If a player decides to no longer play for a team, then this player is considered to be quitting.
 The player can NOT substitute for another player from another team once they quit.
 A forfeit will be invoked toward the team that uses this player as a substitute.
 If the player informs the sports office they are quitting, then the team they were once on may be allowed to add a player of similar rating from the waiting list.
 If the sports office is not informed, then the team will be allowed to substitute another player of a similar rating for the duration of the season.

-SECTION 16 - "PSS Rule" (Pitcher Safety Screen)
+SECTION 17 - "PSS Rule" (Pitcher Safety Screen)

 The use of the "PSS" is voluntary and optional.
 However, pitcher utilization is strongly recommended by the Municipal Sports Office.
-(Any rule not covered here differs to the Municipal Softball League rules).
+(Any rule not covered here refers back to the Municipal Softball League rules).
 The PSS is a piece of safety equipment approved by Municipal Sports and permitted on the field solely for the pitcher's safety and protection, and is not intended nor approved for, or to be used to supplement a team's defense.
 The PSS rule was adopted with the specific intent that the pitcher release the ball with his/her body behind the PSS, not in front of the PSS.
-Therefore, the acceptable position of the PSS is that it must cover no less than 50% of the pitcher's plate (rubber), whether it is even or behind the pitcher's plate or a maximum of 4' in front of the pitcher suber.
-A left handed pitcher must have the screen of his/her right side and a right handed pitcher must have the screen on his/her left side.
-If the pitcher is not using the PSS appropriately, or staying behind the PSS at the time of the release of the pitch for his/her own protection, then it will be the umpire's responsibility to assure the PSS is being used appropriately, or have it removed from the playing field immediately.
+Therefore, the acceptable position of the PSS is that it must cover no less than 50% of the pitcher's plate (rubber), whether it is even or behind the pitcher's plate or a maximum of 4' in front of the pitching rubber.
+A left handed pitcher should have the screen of his/her right side and a right handed pitcher should have the screen on his/her left side.

+If the pitcher is not using the PSS appropriately, or staying open to the pitching side after release then it will be the umpire's responsibility to call 'no pitch' to assure the PSS is being used appropriately, or have it removed from the playing field.
+At minimum a warning should be given to the pitcher (again for safety concerns).
+(See B. in this section)